Joseph G. Wilson

 Joseph Gardner Wilson (December 13, 1826 – July 2, 1873) was a U.S. Republican politician in the state of Oregon.
 A native of New Hampshire, he served as a state circuit court judge and as a justice of the Oregon Supreme Court, and was elected to the United States House of Representatives.
-Wilson died before assuming office in the House.
+Wilson died shortly after assuming office in the House.

 Early life

 Joseph Wilson was born in Acworth, New Hampshire on December 13, 1826.
 His family moved to Cincinnati in Hamilton County, Ohio in 1828 and then on to a farm near Reading where Joseph attended the local schools.
 In 1840, he left the public schools and enrolled at Cary's Academy where he studied until 1842.
 In 1846, he graduated from Marietta College in Marietta, Ohio.
 Wilson was then employed as a teacher at Farmer's College in 1849, and then studied law at Cincinnati Law School.
 He graduated with his law degree in 1852 and passed the bar.